TomaszKiapsnia/TomaszKiapsnia.github.io/_posts/2020-10-09-[ENG]DQDD-means-quality-first.markdown

 # Action reaction
 Important thing is execution time of tests.
 The shorter, the better.
-It gives us right away information if our task is done properly and put fixes if not before we pass a task to QAs and switch thread in our mind to different task.
+It gives us right away information whether our task is done properly and put fixes before we pass a task to QAs and switch thread in our mind to a different task.
-From the other hand long execution time could be demotivating and there is a risk to resign making tests at all.
+From the other hand long execution time could be demotivating and there is a risk to resign from making tests at all.

 # Inspiration?
-In classic, object-oriented programming, one of the best, if not the best, methods to test your own code is Test Driven Development (TDD).
+In classic, object-oriented programming one of the best, if not the best, methods to test your own code is Test Driven Development (TDD).
 Its principals say, that work should be make of very short cycles, like 1-2 minutes, during which we are doing 3 steps: